sbnb-io/sbnb/README.md

 - **Confidential Computing** – The sbnb Linux kernel supports Confidential Computing (CC) with the latest CPU and Secure Processor microcode updates applied at boot.
 Currently, only AMD SEV-SNP is supported.
 - **Flexible Environment** – sbnb Linux includes scripts to start Docker containers, allowing users to switch from the minimal environment to distributions like Debian, Ubuntu, CentOS, Alpine, and more.
 - **Developer Mode** – Activate developer mode by running the `sbnb-dev-env.sh` script, which launches anDebian/Ubuntu container with various developer tools pre-installed.
+- **Reliable A/B Updates** – If a new version fails, a hardware watchdog automatically reboots the server into the previous working version.
+This is crucial for remote locations with limited or no physical access.
+- **Regular Update Cadence** – Sbnb Linux follows a predictable update schedule.
+Updates are treated as routine operations rather than disruptive events, ensuring the system stays protected against newly discovered vulnerabilities.
+- **Firmware Updates** – Sbnb Linux applies the latest CPU and Security Processor microcode updates at every boot.
+BIOS updates can also be applied during the update process, keeping the entire system up to date.

 ### Diagrams: